 In this post, I’m sharing a free wallet pattern and a fabric handmade wallet tutorial.
 This DIY wallet makes a perfect gift for everyone.
 Learn in detail how to sew a wallet out of fabric.
 Also, links are included for other wallet sewing patterns.

 Can I ask you a question sewing buddy?
-I promise, it’s not awkward or personal.
+I promise it’s not awkward or personal.

 How many times do you change your wallet?
 Like, seriously?
 It’s okay, you can tell me.
 I will not pass the information to your finance manager.
-If you ask me, I would change my wallets daily like I change my bags if they wasn’t so full of things.
+If you ask me, I would change my wallets daily like I change my bags if they weren’t so full of things.

 But it’s okay if you like to keep 10 wallets at a time and change them daily, weekly or monthly.
 Let me help you get rid of that guilty feeling of keeping a collection of wallets.
-I have a wallet tutorial + free sewing pattern aka Wondrous Wallet sewing pattern for you so you can make as many wallets as you want to match your dress/shoes/lip-gloss, etc. etc.
+I have a fabric wallet tutorial + free sewing pattern aka Wondrous Wallet sewing pattern for you so you can make as many wallets as you want to match your dress/shoes/lip-gloss, etc. etc.

 Let’s get onto it right away.

 Super Simple Handmade Wallets Made by Others

 “DISCLAIMER: Sew Some Stuff is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Some tips on sewing fabric wallets